mcspen/FIFA/README.txt

 |Currently creating a team list just creates a blank list.
 |
 |'Download Player DB'
-|WARNING!!!
-This function seems to not work when I created the exe!!!!
-|I will look into it more.
 |When the button is clicked, a new window opens.
 Enter the new
 |database name and select whether to get prices or not.
 Currently
 |it gets all prices.
 In the future I plan to implement options to